maxentric/core_services/README.md

-﻿This repository contains different services that can be enabled at a CORE node.
+﻿This repository contains different custom services that can be enabled at a CORE node.
 These services have been tested on [CORE](https://coreemu.github.io/core/) version 9.0.1 and [EMANE](https://coreemu.github.io/core/emane.html) version 1.4.1, using [Python](https://www.python.org/downloads/) version 3.10.6.

 ---------------